 Is it the right product for your business

-Invoice finance is best suited to established businesses:
+Invoice finance is best suited to established incorporated businesses:

-- with a track record of sound performance, minimum two years profitable trading
+- With a minimum of two years profitable trading.

 How does it work